British Academy Award Beliefs, Values and Worldviews at Work - Quantitative Survey

 Professor Chris Baker has just been awarded a British Academy Grant to develop a ground-breaking quantitative analytical tool to measure the impact and role of the Beliefs, Values and Worldviews (BVW) in shaping the material structures and practices in the modern Work and Business Environment.

-He will work with colleagues at the Centro de Estudos e Sondagens de Opiniao (Centre for Studies and Opinion Polls) and the Institute for Political Studies (CIEP) at the Universidade Catolica Portuguesa (Catholic University of Portugal), as well as Blackfriars, University of Oxford.
+He will work with colleagues at the Centro de Estudos e Sondagens de Opiniao (Centre for Studies and Opinion Polls) and the Institute for Political Studies (CIEP) at the Universidade Catolica Portuguesa (Catholic University of Portugal).
 The research will run from October 2018 to May 2019.

 This tool will allow companies, managers, CEOs, HR personnel, along with academics from relevant disciplines as well as policy, public and third sector actors to become more confident and adept at working issues of religion, belief and unbelief across increasingly diverse, and often more fragmented settings.